Custom Search

 Artichoke Thistle

 Globe artichokes of the type we find here in Italy seem to work fine.
-Apparently Italians prefer artichokes from either Liguria, if you can find them, or the more common Sardinian artichokes are good too.
-How many?
-Two or three per person – depends how hungry you are!
+Apparently Italians prefer artichokes from either Liguria, if you can find them, but the more common Sardinian artichokes are good too.

-• Fresh or frozen parsley
+• Fresh or frozen parsley.

 • Salt and pepper to taste.